eigentaylor/eigentaylor.github.io/_previews/2026-06-17-perfect-approval.md

 In 1952, just a year after Kenneth Arrow published his impossibility theorem, another Kenneth in social choice theory, Kenneth May, published a theorem of his own.

-> **Theorem:** (May's Theorem) Given a race between two candidates, the unique voting system that is anonymous, neutral, and strictly monotone is majority rule.

-To put this in very simple terms:

-- **Anonymous:** No voter bias.
-Everyone's vote is equal.
-Waldo doesn't contribute 100 votes just because he owns a hundred shares in the company.
-- **Neutral:** No candidate bias.
-The system treats all candidates equally.
-No bias for Bob because his name starts with a B, or because he's an incumbent.
-- **Strictly Monotone:** Your vote actually *matters*.
-If candidate $x$ is already winning or tied for first, then voting solely for $x$ (or changing your ballot to add a vote for $x$) makes them win outright.
+> **Theorem:** (May's Theorem) Given a race between two candidates, the unique voting system that is anonymous<d-footnote>Anonymous means that the system treats all voters equally.
+No voter has more influence than another.</d-footnote>, neutral<d-footnote>Neutral means that the system treats all candidates equally.
+No candidate has an inherent advantage over another.</d-footnote>, and strictly monotone<d-footnote>Strictly monotone means that if a candidate is already winning or tied for first, then voting solely for that candidate (or changing your ballot to add a vote for that candidate) makes them win outright.</d-footnote> is majority rule: most votes wins.
-- **Majority Rule:** (AKA Condorcet) You can either give one vote to either candidate, or abstain.
-The candidate with the most votes wins.
-If there is a tie, then we just say that both candidates win.

 This is... painfully obvious.
 I mean, how else would you possibly pick between two people?
 Just choose the one with the most votes, right?